Overview of The Hartford Home Insurance

 Nearly everyone has property that falls under the “special limits of coverage” category, such as artwork or other valuables, yet few people take steps to provide additional coverage for these items.
 This option provides all-risk coverage for specific types of valuables.

 This water backup coverage doesn’t come included automatically in your home insurance policy.
 It covers property damaged from backed-up water from plumbing or a sump pump, not damage from flood or surface water.
+The basic coverage amount is $5,000, though other amounts may be available.

 This option will extend many of your home insurance coverages to a relative who lives in an assisted living care facility.